awslabs/aws-deployment-framework/docs/samples-guide.md

 ![cfn-output](./images/cfn-output.png)

-Accessing the *ExternalUrl* output in your web browser, you should be greeted with the application running inside AWS Fargate.
+Accessing the *LoadBalancerExternalUrl* output in your web browser, you should be greeted with the application running inside AWS Fargate.

 For more samples, please see the other pipeline/resource definitions in the `samples` folder, or check out the numerous CloudFormation resource available